Ashton-under-Lyne: Trams and buses

 In 1881, a tramway with horse-drawn tramcars was opened between Stalybridge and Audenshaw, through Ashton-under-Lyne.
 The first tramway of its kind in Tameside, it was later extended to Manchester.
-The Oldham, Ashton and Hyde Electric Tramway Company, founded in 1899, operated 13 km of tram lines with electric tramcars.
+The Oldham, Ashton and Hyde and District Tramway Company, founded in 1897, operated 13 km of tram lines with electric tramcars.
 It was the first line around Manchester to use electricity.
 A line from Stalybridge to Ashton-under-Lyne was opened in 1903 and operated by the Stalybridge, Hyde, Mossley & Dukinfield Tramways & Electricity Board.
 The first bus service from Ashton-under-Lyne ran in 1923 and the 1920s saw a period of decline for the tramways as they suffered from the competition with buses.
 The last of the first generation of electric tram services in the town ran in 1938.

 After a 75-year absence, trams returned to Ashton in October 2013, when the Manchester Metrolink tram system opened the East Manchester Line to the town: Ashton-under-Lyne tram stop in the town centre stands alongside the bus station and is the terminus for the East Manchester Line, which runs to Manchester Piccadilly station and Manchester city centre.
 Away from the town centre towards Manchester, there are also the Ashton West and Ashton Moss tram stops.